Skip to content

 node = ListNode(0)

-# Variables in a loop occupy O(1) space
+# Variables in the loop occupy O(1) space

 for _ in range(n):